-This study chose the batik business.
-Batik is the Indonesian nation's work, a blend of art and technology by Indonesian ancestors (Indonesian Ministry of Industry, 2020a).
-The various patterns of batik fabrics are full of the meaning and philosophy explored by numerous customs and cultures in Indonesia.
-A hallmark of batik is the use of liquid wax to block color (Eliott, 2013).
-In addition, batik has strong characteristics of subtle and intricate decorative motifs on fabrics.
-The batik SME sector has contributed significant export value, has become a leader in the world batik market, and has absorbed more than 200 thousand workers in Indonesia (Indonesian Ministry of Industry, 2020b, 2021).
+In addition, the batik SME sector has contributed significant export value, has become a leader in the world batik market, and has absorbed more than 200 thousand workers in Indonesia (Indonesian Ministry of Industry, 2020b, 2021).
 As part of the creative industry, batik is always innovative (Arthur et al., 2022).
-However, when the economy is hampered by the pandemic, the batik industry needs to go beyond mainstream creativity and learn from each other's successes.
+However, when the pandemic hampered the economy, the batik industry must go beyond mainstream creativity and learn from each other's successes.

-Based on data from the Indonesian Ministry of Industry, batik is dominated by producers in Java, the largest island in Indonesia, which accounts for approximately 75% of the business, and the rest are outside Java.
-Therefore, Batik SMEs on Java Island in Indonesia are the unit of analysis.
+According to data from the Indonesian Ministry of Industry, batik is dominated by producers in Java, the largest island in Indonesia, which accounts for approximately 75% of the business, and the rest are outside Java.
+Therefore, the Batik SMEs on Java Island in Indonesia are the unit of analysis.